ramrao0102/cs5293sp22-project0/README.md

 The following was performed in sequence:

 1) File structure as created in the following path:  /home/ramrao0102/project0.
-The file structure is what is seen on github
+The file structure is what is seen on the github repository.

 2) Pipfile, Pipfile.lock, setup.py and setup.cfg files were created in the project 0 directory and contained the information that can be seen in these files on github the Pipfile has the packages that are included.
 Setup.py and Setup.cfg files are created for operation.